todogroup/ospology/whitepapers/business-value/what_is_open_source.md

 2. The abilty to give away or sell the software
 3. The ability to give away or sell modified version of the software

+Open source software has its roots in the free software movement, but it is a less extreme, less 'free' version.
 The organization in charge of translating the philosophy of open source software into concrete legal terms is the [Open Source Initiative](https://opensource.org), also known as OSI.
 All software is released under a software license, and the OSI determines which licenses are open source licenses.
 You can see the list of OSI-approved licences [here](https://opensource.org/licenses).

 Open source software is simply software that is released under an OSI-approved license.